CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

     vagrant@netq-ts:~$  netq show agents
    ```

-To deploy these NetQ CLI configuration commands to several devices at the same time, use Ansible ad-hoc commands from the oob-mgmt-server.
+To deploy the NetQ CLI configuration commands to several devices at the same time, use Ansible ad-hoc commands from the oob-mgmt-server.

 The following example shows you how to configure the NetQ CLI on all of the Cumulus Linux nodes that use the management VRF:

 ```
 vagrant@oob-mgmt-server:~$ ansible spine:leaf:exit -a 'netq config add cli server api.netq.cumulusnetworks.com access-key <access-key> secret-key <secret-key> premise <netq-premise-name> vrf mgmt port 443' vagrant@oob-mgmt-server:~$ ansible spine:leaf:exit -a 'netq config restart cli'
 ```

-For Ubuntu hosts:
+The following example shows you how to configure the NetQ CLI on Ubuntu hosts:

 ```
 vagrant@oob-mgmt-server:~$ ansible host -a 'netq config add cli server api.netq.cumulusnetworks.com access-key <access-key> secret-key <secret-key> premise <netq-premise-name> vrf mgmt port 443'